 About This Library

-A research library for LLVM talks, papers, blogs, docs, and people.
+A research library for LLVM talks, papers, blogs, people, and MLIR-focused browsing.

 What This Website Contains

-This research library combines LLVM Developers' Meeting talks, LLVM-related research papers, LLVM Project Blog posts, wrapped LLVM/Clang/LLDB documentation, and a merged people index.
+This research library combines LLVM Developers' Meeting talks, LLVM-related research papers, LLVM Project Blog posts, and a merged people index.
 It is designed for both quick lookup and cross-reference research workflows.
-Docs support currently includes local wrapped docs landing/search routing, source attribution, and unified search indexing alongside talks/papers/blogs.
 The library updates nightly at 00:00 UTC.

 Talks